mrisoli/raccoon-web/README.md

 # Raccoon-web

+Raccoon-web is a simple responsive Ember application that fetches data from a JSON API and displays it in presentation form.
+It includes a simple search bar for filtering by title.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.